salixzs/ConfigurationValidation/README.md

 using ConfigurationValidation;
 ...
 ```
-to get access to all provided functionality.
+to get access to all package functionality.

 ## Provided validations
 There are number of ready-made validations provided for values in your configuration objects as methods on `ConfigurationValidationCollector` class.